thelatemail/emacs_and_r_quickstart/README.md

 I'm basically going to walk through from starting, to setting up a workspace, to doing something useful, in order.

 I don't care if this isn't complete, or covers every point.
-It works.
+It works enough to get you started.
 End of story.

 # Install the software